-Risks to students' continuation of study due to students' own circumstances (e.g. due to personal reasons) are outside the scope of an SPP.
+Risks to a student's continuation of study due to the student's own circumstances (e.g. due to personal reasons) are outside the scope of an SPP.
 The Open University has a number of policies and procedures in place to support students who have difficulty continuing study as a result of personal circumstances.
 These can be found on our Student Policies website.

-Learners studying Microcredentials via the FutureLearn platform.
+Learners studying Microcredentials via the FutureLearn platform unless part of an Open University qualification.